popcornell/popcornell/README.md

 Hi there,

-I'm a PhD student at Marche Polytechnic University (Italy), working on Audio Processing and Machine Learning.
+I'm a Post-Doc at CMU LTI, working on Audio Processing and Machine Learning.

 </p>